Section IV: 1980’s – 2017 (Leaders, Inventions, and Technology Pioneers)

 Robotics is an interdisciplinary area of investigation that often requires expertise in electrical engineering, computer science, and mechanical engineering.
 At Michigan, ECE faculty have been involved in robotics from the perspective of Control, specifically dynamical systems and nonlinear control, and more recently, Computer Vision.

-Prof. Dan Koditschek led the robotics area during his time here from 1993-2005.
+After Volz left the department, Prof. Dan Koditschek led the robotics area during his time here from 1993-2005.
 He was a collaborator in producing RHex, an autonomous, hexapod robot that was modeled after the motion of insects, in particular, the cockroach.
 The robot received extensive attention in the media for its ability to navigate uneven terrain at a good speed, and its ability to perform a wide variety of behaviors.
 It is still being developed at the University of Pennsylvania, where Koditschek was named Department Chair of Electrical and Systems Engineering when he left Michigan.
 Koditschek was an expert in dynamical systems theory.

 This approach to robotics research is being taken up again at Michigan by Shai Revzen, who spent three years at University of Pennsylvania as a postdoctoral researcher before coming to Michigan in 2011.
 He runs the Biologically Inspired Robotics and Dynamical Systems (BIRDS) lab.
-Prof. Revzen believes that the next frontier in robotics is to design robots than can adapt to unforeseen situations.
+Prof. Revzen believes that the next frontier in robotics is to design robots that can adapt to unforeseen situations.
 With unlimited robotic assistance tailored to a task in the moment, exploration and discovery could be greatly enhanced.

 Jessy Grizzle is a worldwide leader in nonlinear control theory and its applications.
 He turned his attention to the application of control theory to robotics when he visited a bipedal robotics lab in France during a sabbatical in 1998.
 Grizzle developed algorithms to analytically control how the bipedal robot named RABBIT would walk, departing from the typical trial-and-error approach that characterized robotic walking up to that point.
 His efforts resulted in landmark research, published in 2002, that resolved a longstanding theoretical issue of how to systematically create and stabilize periodic orbits for a class of underactuated hybrid systems.
 Researchers around the country have used Grizzle’s theory and applied it to their own robotics work.